of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels, in 2018–19

-Mental health related deaths (not including intentional self-harm)
+Mental health-related deaths (not including intentional self-harm)

-Over the period 2014–2018, mental health-related conditions accounted for 3.5% (or 523) of all deaths for Indigenous Australians in the five jurisdictions with Indigenous identification data of adequate quality (New South Wales, Queensland, Western Australia, South Australia and the Northern Territory) (Table D1.18.13, Table D1.23.1).
+Over the period 2015–2019, mental health-related conditions accounted for 3.7% (or 574) of all deaths for Indigenous Australians in the five jurisdictions for which the Indigenous identification in deaths data is considered to be of adequate quality (New South Wales, Queensland, Western Australia, South Australia and the Northern Territory) (Table D1.18.13, Table D1.23.1).

-After adjusting for differences in the age structure between the two populations, Indigenous Australians died from mental health-related conditions at a slightly higher rate than non-Indigenous Australians (57 and 50 per 100,000, respectively).
-Indigenous females had a slightly higher death rate due to mental health-related conditions compared with Indigenous males (59 and 52 per 100,000, respectively) (Table D1.18.12).
+After adjusting for differences in the age structure between the two populations, Indigenous Australians died from mental health-related conditions at a slightly higher rate than non-Indigenous Australians (rate ratio 1.2).

-After adjusting for differences in the age structure between the two populations, the suicide rate for Indigenous Australians (24 per 100,000) was 1.9 times the rate for non-Indigenous Australians.
+After adjusting for differences in the age structure between the two populations, the suicide rate for Indigenous Australians was twice as high as the rate for non-Indigenous Australians.

-During 2014–2018, the majority (86%; 688) of suicides by Indigenous Australians occurred in those aged under 45 years.
-This pattern was different among non-Indigenous Australians, where 51% of deaths by suicide occurred in those aged above 45 years (Table D1.18.22, Figure 1.18.5).
+During 2015–2019, the majority (85%; 719) of suicides by Indigenous Australians occurred in those aged under 45.
+This pattern was different among non-Indigenous Australians, where 49% of deaths by suicide occurred in those aged under 45 years (Table D1.18.22, Figure 1.18.5).

-Figure 1.18.5: Mortality from suicide rates per 100,000, by Indigenous status, sex and age group, NSW, Qld, WA, SA and the NT, 2014–2018
+Figure 1.18.5: Death rates due to suicide, by Indigenous status, sex and age group, NSW, Qld, WA, SA and the NT, 2015–2019

 Mental health conditions managed by a general practitioner